 An introduction to the theory and practice of public relations in the information age.
 An examination of the history, role, and function of public relations in American education, politics, religion, business and the nation's social and cultural life.
 The use of public relations is examined as the means by which organizations strategically manage relationships with other institutions, social groupings, the media, and the public.
 The responsibilities, strategies, tactics, and ethics of public relations practitioners are discussed in the course and are critically analyzed by students in their projects.
 Prerequisite: college writing proficiency.
 Fall semester.
+Morris.

 Film Theory and History I

 This course will examine the history of and theories about film as an art form, a technology, a business, and a cultural practice with sociopolitical meaning and impact.
 Emphasis on narrative, dramatic film from the inception of the film industry to 1950.
 Prerequisites: COM 105, college writing proficiency, and sophomore standing; or permission of instructor.
 Fall semester.
 Burton, San Filippo.

 This course will examine the history of and theories about film as an art form, a technology, a business, and a cultural practice with sociopolitical meaning and impact.
 Emphasis on narrative, dramatic film from the 1940s through the 2010s.
 Prerequisites: COM 105, college writing proficiency, and sophomore standing; or permission of instructor.
 Spring semester.